 Other

 Clean up painting table.
-This is a good time to see if there is a need to reorder any of the supplies
+This is a good time to see if there is a need to reorder any of the supplies.
+If so, make an excel sheet and send it to Dr. Becker!

 Return the printers and the robot arm back to their respective positions in the lab.